Click here to visit our sponsor Formula Money (Banner)

 The McLaren deal led to talk of Force India becoming the Woking outfit's B-team, and when Ron Dennis announced that he was standing down as Team Principal some people started putting two and two together and coming up with all manner of scenarios, most of them highly unlikely.

-When Mallya first came into F1 there was speculation as to his staying power indeed, the depth of his pockets however, the deals with McLaren and Mercedes indicate that he is in for the long haul and fully prepared to bankroll the team and its ambitions.
+When Mallya first came into F1 there was speculation as to his staying power indeed, the depth of his pockets however, the deals with McLaren and Mercedes indicated he was in for the long haul and fully prepared to bankroll the team and its ambitions.

 While the record books will show that Force India scored 13 points in 2009, that in no way tells the full story, far from it.
 The raft of new regulations which meant that all the teams were starting with the same blank piece of paper, not to mention the drive to reduce budgets, was always going to work in favour of the Silverstone-based outfit.
 While there was also the McLaren-Mercedes deal, many were of the opinion that this was done too late to have any significant impact on Force India's 2009 season.
 They were wrong.